 Is Religion Harmful?

 Is religion harmful?
 A recent survey showed that many people, even religious people, will say, “Yes.”
-But they mean the other guy’s religion, not their own religion.
+But they mean the other guy’s religion, not their own.

-I believe that in the twenty-first century all religions that include the supernatural as part of their belief system are harmful.
+I believe that in the 21st century, all religions that include the supernatural as part of their belief system are harmful.

 What Is the Origin of Religion?